 Wei Qing of the Han Dynasty — From Slave to Great Marshal

-Wei Qing (? — 106 BC), courtesy name Zhongqing, posthumous name as Lie, was one of the most extraordinary, accomplished general in the history of China, and a great hero of the Han Dynasty.
+Wei Qing (? — 106 BC), courtesy name Zhongqing, posthumous name as Lie, was one of the most extraordinary, accomplished generals in the history of China, and a great hero of the Han Dynasty.

-Started from a humble slave, Wei Qing grew into an exceptional marshal that led Han’s troops to defeat the main force of the Xiongnu (Huns) several times, and largely extended Han’s territory.
+Starting from a humble slave, Wei Qing grew into an exceptional marshal that led Han’s troops to defeat the main force of the Xiongnu (Huns) several times, and largely extended Han’s territory.

 Difficult Early Years As A Slave

 Wei Qing, a bastard child of an affair, had been treated badly by his birth father.
 When he was about 10 years old, he couldn’t stand the heavy work and inhuman abuse in his father’s place, he traveled a long distance to seek his birth mother.

 Then, he changed his family name to his mother's “Wei”, and cut off his father for good.

 Afterward, together with his half-sister, they were all slaves in Princess Pingyang’s palace, where his sister Wei Zifu was a singer and Wei Qing looked after horses.

 One day, Liu Che, Emperor Wudi of Han paid a visit to this princess’ palace.
 He liked Wei Zifu and decided to take her back to his royal palace.

 Seeing Wei Qing was tall and handsome, the emperor took him along as well and asked him to work as an imperial guard.